-When Lisa Chiarello’s Sandals vacation is ruined by construction noise, the resort offers two “free” nights.
+Lisa Chiarello’s Sandals vacation was ruined by construction noise, the resort offers two “free” nights.
 Is she entitled to more?

 Major construction was going on at the resort.
-The construction had been ongoing and was not disclosed to me.
+Unfortunately, the ongoing construction was not disclosed to me.
 The construction was carried on from early in the morning until dinner time.
 There was not a location at the resort where you could escape the loud noise.
 We tried to make the best that we could, used ear plugs and finally resorted to having to listen to music played very loudly with earphones to try to drown out the construction noise.

 It was a very stressful vacation.
 We had a challenging year and were very much looking forward to this respite.
 We were willing to pay the price for a Sandals resort to have a quality experience.
 If we had known of the construction, we would have selected an alternative Sandals location.

-Once we arrived home we followed up with her and were told that a “ticket” was opened on our behalf.
-We were offered two free nights if we booked another Sandals vacation within a year.
+We followed up with her as soon as we arrived.
+They offered us two free nights if we booked another Sandals vacation within a year.

-We already have a U.S. vacation planned for 2018 and would not be able to book another Sandals vacation within that time frame.
+Our U.S. vacation has already planned for 2018.
+Unfortunately, we would not be able to book another Sandals vacation within that time frame.

 We have lost faith in the Sandals company.
 We have had three vacations with them and would have continued to do so in the future.
-We are very concerned with their lack of communication.
-Any assistance or guidance you can provide would be greatly appreciated. — Lisa Chiarello, Clarksboro, N.J.
+Their lack of communication is a concern to us.
+We would appreciate any assistance or guidance you can provide. — Lisa Chiarello, Clarksboro, N.J.

-I’m troubled by the company’s preferred resolution process.
+I find the company’s preferred resolution process troublesome.
 Did someone really tell you that you had to settle the bill and go home before they could help?
 That’s nonsense.
 Sandals has a second resort in Barbados, which might have been able to accommodate you.
 I always recommend trying to resolve a problem like this right then and there.
 It seemed as if Sandals wanted to just take your money and send you a half-hearted offer of two “free” nights.
 (Of course, they aren’t really “free” if you have to pay for airfare and other expenses, but I digress.)